At the moment I am processing some radar data when I am not chatting to you guys!

 Because the spacecraft and radars collect all the data for us, most of our problems are about how do we find out what the data means?
 And how is the data from different space missions connected?

 Some of my colleagues work on data from different planets or moons in our solar system, so I know a lot about those too.

 Most of the problems we come up against, involve computers.
 So, I guess over time, I have become a bit of a computer-whizz!

 What I'd do with the prize money

-It will be the ultimate show-and-tell without actual pictures/videos and will be fun to look at for children and adults alike!
+It will be the ultimate show-and-tell with an actual experiment that would be too dangerous to do otherwise .
+It will be (SAFE AND) FUN to look at for children and adults alike!